Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Disclaimer: I received a free copy of the book “Rick and Morty and Philosophy” in exchange for an honest review.
+Disclaimer: I received a free copy of the book in exchange for an honest review.

-Add in time travel, timeline rewrites and weird tech, and you have the opportunity to demonstrate many theoretical paradoxes and challenge philosophical concepts.
-That’s the mother load the book “Rick and Morty and Philosophy” mines for wisdom and uses for examples of philosophical concepts and case-studies.
+Add in time travel, timeline rewrites, and weird tech, and you have the opportunity to demonstrate many theoretical paradoxes and challenge philosophical concepts.
+That’s the mother load the book mines for wisdom and uses for examples of philosophical concepts and case studies.

-The very premise of the television show “Rick and Morty” provides opportunities to present various complex questions on the meaning of life, the purpose of life (if any), the impact of nihilism, what makes us who we are, and many more philosophical questions.
+The very premise of the television show provides opportunities to present various complex questions on the meaning of life, the purpose of life (if any), the impact of nihilism, what makes us who we are, and many more philosophical questions.

 What is identity when you can visit other versions of yourself and your loved ones via a portal gun?
 How much of your identity is of your own choosing, and how much of it is determined by society and our relationships?
 What makes you psychologically you?
 Is it sharing certain experiences?
 Is the person whose timeline radically varied from yours at an early age really “you”?
-When your consciousness and emotional states are cloned into a new, very different body, who is it?
-When the Brainalzyer is copying Rick’s mind into various versions of himself and other creatures, you’re forced to ask, “Is that really Rick, version of him or something else?”
-In another chapter, you’re asked if an evil you is you, and what is ethical if the rules of another universe are different.
+Who is it when your consciousness and emotional states are cloned into a new, very different body?
+When the Brainalzyer is copying Rick’s mind into various versions of himself and other creatures, you’re forced to ask, “Is that really Rick, a version of him or something else?”
+In another chapter, you’re asked if an evil you is you and what is ethical if the rules of another universe are different.